SasView/sasview/src/sans/models/media/model_functions.rst

 **2.2.6.
 AbsolutePower_Law**

-This model describes a power law with background.
+This model describes a simple power law with background.

 .. image:: img/image182.PNG

 Note the minus sign in front of the exponent.
+The parameter *m* should therefore be entered as a **positive** number.

 ==============  ========  =============
 Parameter name  Units     Default value